sumitjaju/KeypadAssignment/README.md

 - User must enter phone number and click on confirm button.
 - User must enter atleast 7 or 10 digit number for the result.
-- Upon confirm button is clicked the tabel should appear providing all lists of possible combination.
+- Upon confirm button is clicked the table should appear providing all lists of possible combination.
 - User should be able to paginate the table to see all phone number combinations.

 Below are few screenshots which may give you glimbs of UI.